 Papers that are bright white, such as UltraPro Gloss, UltraPro Satin and Polar Matte will give you the best contrast ratios.
 This means your blacks will seem darker and whites more bright.
 Both are good attributes for night photography.

-The warmer papers, San Gabriel SemiGloss Baryta and Palo Duro SoftGloss Rag are listed if you wish to include a fine photographic touch to your work.
+The warmer papers, Big Bend Baryta and Palo Duro SoftGloss Rag are listed if you wish to include a fine photographic touch to your work.
 Both products are designed to mimic the old school darkroom look.

-We've split this list of best papers for night sky photography into two groups, smooth and textured.
-Use smooth papers when small details are critical to your image.
+Use smooth papers, Ultrapro Gloss, Polar Gloss Metallic 255 or Polar Matte when small details are critical to your image.
 For example, if your image is of a constellation and your goal is to have every star sharp and clear.
-Consider the textured papers if you has a number of elements.
+Consider the textured papers, Ultrapro Satin, Palo Duro Softgloss Rag or San Gabriel Baryta Semigloss if you have a number of elements.
 An image like the one to the right is a great example.

 Get the best tips, tricks, and expert advice on night sky photography in this three part blog series by Ron Risman.
 Start reading Part 1 - The Night Sky